ppvalluri09/TestFunDo/README.md

 <h1>Decentralized Voting System using the Azure Blockchain</h1>

-<h2>Solutions</h2>
+<h2>Proposals</h2>

-1. <h3>Ballot Coin - To increase the percentage of people who Vote</h3>
+1. <h3>Ballot Coin-To increase the percentage of people who Vote</h3>

      Prior to the Elections, the Election commission produces some 'N' number of Ballot Coins based on the number of Eligible voters for that specific term.
 Each voter will be provided 1.0X Ballot coins ( X can be any number that the Election Commission wishes to choose).
 Each Voter will have to spend 1 Ballot Coin to cast their vote to his/her desired party.
-This vote casting process is treated as a Transaction between the Voter and the Party and 1 Ballot coin will be transacted to the
+     This vote casting process is treated as a Transaction between the Voter and the Party and 1 Ballot coin will be transacted to the Party's Wallet.
-     Party's Wallet.

-     This Ballot coins can help increase the percentage of people who vote in the elections.
-Let's see how.

      Each voter is supposed to be given 0.0X Ballot coins for voting, but also each voter's stake depends not only on his vote but also the number of citizens who do not to vote in that particular Constituency.
 How is this achieved?